AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/architecture.md

 ---
-description: Zero Bridge
+description: Aramid Protocol
 ---

 # Architecture

-Zero Bridge architecture ensures secure and reliable asset transfer between the chains.
+Aramid Protocol architecture ensures secure and reliable asset transfer between the chains.
 The system has smart contracts and tokens deployed in the Ethereum and Polygon chains.
 A multisig account owns the ASAs in the Algorand chain.
 A peer-to-peer soldier network generates a cryptographic proof by verifying message signatures off chain and submits request on chain after threshold signtaure is reached.
 The multisig is further verified on chain before the asset is released.&#x20;

 ### Bridge Setup